with Confidence & Pace

 Event details coming soon.

 Join us for a memorable evening as we wine, dine and celebrate the people behind Western Australia’s energy sector.
-Organised by the Australian Institute of Energy Perth, this is our seventh celebration of excellence.
+Brought to you by the Australian Institute of Energy Perth and the City of Perth, this is our ninth celebration of excellence.

 Venue Details